 Customers have the option of choosing from 3 extremely fun but slightly different types of airboat tours and they are as follows…

-- Half Hour Ride – The half hour tour is a great option for middle of the day trips because it’s enough time to experience the thrill of airboats without getting too hot.
+- Half Hour Ride – A half-hour tour is a great option for middle of the day trips because it’s enough time to experience the thrill of airboats without getting too hot.

 - One Hour Ride – You’ll go further back into the marshes on the hour tour which means better odds of seeing Gators, osprey, dolphins, fiddler crabs and all sorts of Northwest Florida Wildlife.

 - “Ultimate” Sunset Night Ride – By far their most popular tour, the Sunset Night Ride is from 7:30 to 9 pm and offers the best chance to see lots of alligators.
 Like Captain Roger, Miranda said the Sunset Night Ride is her favorite tour because it gives people a different glimpse of Florida.

 Miranda asked us to communicate to people interested in the Sunset Night Ride they should try to schedule at least a week in advance and for the other tours to schedule 48 hours in advance as they do fill up quickly.
 The best way to reserve your spot is via their website… PanamaCityAirboat.com or by calling them at… 850-234-1532